Tearbritches Trail is 3.5 miles with its trailhead on top of Grassy Mountain near Little Bald Mountain with an elevation of 3,622 feet.

 If the Tearbritches Trail is walked as an Out and Back then the return trip back to the top of Bald Mountain is rated strenuous.

-A popular loop hike includes starting from Tearbritches descending to the Conasauga River Trail hiking upstream 3.5 miles and 17 river crossings to Chestnut Lead and back 2.0 miles to Chestnut Lead Trailhead which is 1.5 miles from Tearbritches Trailhead for a total of 10.5 miles.
+A popular loop hike includes starting from Tearbritches descending to the Conasauga River Trail hiking upstream 3.5 miles and 17 river crossings to Chestnut Lead and back 2.0 miles to Chestnut Lead Trailhead.
+Take a right onto FS68 service road and it is 1.5 miles to Tearbritches Trailhead for a total of 10.5 miles.

 "A wilderness...is hereby recognized as an area where the